mpeaucelle/Tbud/README.md

 ```

 Please also note the data use policy, described in `./R_src/Tbud_perspective.Rmd` and `./LICENSE`.
 When using this code, please cite the paper:
-Peaucelle, Penuelas and Verbeeck (2020), Plants phenological sensitivity to warming lies in their energy budget, *under review*.
+Peaucelle, Penuelas and Verbeeck (2022), Toward better phenology analyses based on bud traits and energy budget, *under review*.
-This code is also available on [Zenodo](https://doi.org/10.5281/zenodo.4173415), where the latest version corresponds to tag `v1.0.0 `.
+This code is also available on [Zenodo](https://doi.org/10.5281/zenodo.4173415), where the latest version corresponds to tag `v2.0.0 `.

-Marc Peaucelle, 01.11.2020
+Marc Peaucelle, 17.01.2022